Sameer292/CPP/Day-6-Pointers-V-References/pointers_v_references.md

 ```
 > Now that the pointer is pointing at the address of "var", the pointer variable "ptr" now holds the address of "var".
 > We can also replace the address that the pointer variable is holding.
+> We can assign different variable to the same pointer and it'll point to the new variable's address.

 ```c++
 int* ptr;